 While it was first recognised as a disorder by French neurologist Georges Gilles de la Tourette in 1886, very little is yet known about the cause of Tourette Syndrome.
 As such there is no cure for the syndrome.

-It is estimated that one in a hundred people are born with Tourette Syndrome (TS) although only a small number of these people will ever be diagnosed; the majority will have tics that are so mild that they may not even be aware that they have the disorder.
+It is estimated that six in a thousand people are born with Tourette Syndrome (TS) although only a small number of these people will ever be diagnosed; the majority will have tics that are so mild that they may not even be aware that they have the disorder.

-Tourette Syndrome is a paediatric disorder and for a formal diagnosis to be given, both sets of tics need to occur concurrently before the age of 18 – although diagnosis may not be made until adulthood.
+Tourette Syndrome is a paediatric disorder and for a formal diagnosis to be given, both types vc of tics need to occur concurrently before the age of 18 – although diagnosis may not be made until adulthood.

 The most common first step to getting a diagnosis is a visit to your family GP.
 Often a referral will be made to the local child mental health service, even though Tourette Syndrome itself is NOT a mental health disorder.

 The referral to the mental health service is often made to diagnose the comorbid disorders that may be occurring along with the tics – most often ADHD, OCD or anxiety.

 In some cases a GP may refer you on to a paediatrician or a specialist paediatric neurologist.

 When seeking a diagnosis it is useful to take a video of some of the motor and vocal tics that you/your child is displaying as well as a record of some of the tics that have come and gone over time.